On near optimal colorable graphs: The class of ( )-free graphs

 \subsection{Structure of ($2P_1+P_3, K_4-e$)-free graphs}

-Our main result in this section is the following. \begin{theorem} Let $G$ be a ($2P_1+P_3, K_4-e$)-free graph which is not perfect.
-Then either $G$ has a vertex with degree at most 5 or $G$ is a good graph with $\omega(G)\geq 4$ or $G$ is $6$-colorable. \end{theorem}
+Our main result in this subsection is the following. \begin{theorem} Let $G$ be a ($2P_1+P_3, K_4-e$)-free graph which is not perfect.
+Then $G$ has a vertex of degree at most 5 or $G$ is a good graph with $\omega(G)\geq 4$ or $G$ is $6$-colorable or $G\in \cal C$. \end{theorem}

-The proof of \cref{main-thm-2} follows from the lemmas given below, and it is given at the end of this section.
+The proof of \cref{main-thm-2} follows from the lemmas given below, and it is given at the end of this subsection.